-User-defined whatsit nodes can only be created and handled from LuA code.
+User-defined whatsit nodes can only be created and handled from Lua code.
 In effect, they are an extension to the extension mechanism.
-The LuATEX engine will simply step over such whatsits without ever looking at the contents.
+The LuaTEX engine will simply step over such whatsits without ever looking at the contents.

 '''

-Valid fields: attr, user_id, type, value Id: 8, 44
+Valid fields: attr, user_id, type, value Id: 8,44

 '''

 '''

+field

+type

-field type explanation
+explanation

+<node>

-attr <node>
+attr

+user_id

+number

-user_id number id number
+id number

+type

+number

-type number type of the value
+type of the value

+value

-value number
+number

 string

 <node>

 table

 '''

-The type can have one of six distinct values:
+The type can have one of five distinct values:

+'''

+value explanation

+97 the value is an attribute node list

+100 the value is a number

+110 the value is a node list

+'''

-value explanation 97 the value is an attribute node list 100 the value is a number 108 a lua variable 110 the value is a node list 115 the value is a string 116 the value is a token list in LuA table form
+the value is a stringthe value is a token list in LUA table form